shubhamkumarjha123/py_codes/folder/To reverse given word .md

-# To reverse the word.
+# To reverse the given word.

 ```python